 Healthy coral reefs delight us with an incredible variety of species, colours and shapes.
 Sick and dead corals are colourless and empty.
-"Colourful diversity, white death - what colours can tell us about coral reefs?" is therefore the motto of the photo competition of the next International Coral Reef Symposium.
+"Colourful diversity, white death - what can colours tell us about coral reefs?" is therefore the motto of the photo competition of the next International Coral Reef Symposium.

 Not only research results can give us a picture of the current situation, but also impressive photographs.
 For this reason, the ICRS 2020 invites everyone to help us make a visual inventory of the world's coral reefs accessible to the general public.
 The best works will be shown from 26 June - 27 August 2020 in an exhibition at the House of Science (Haus der Wissenschaft) in Bremen.
 The winners of the following three categories will receive an attractive prize in addition to their participation in the exhibition.